 The number one maintenance issue is cleaning the gutters, downpipes and valleys of your roof.
 Gutters, downpipes and valleys can become easily built up with debris such as leaves and twigs from trees.

 When gutters, downpipes and valleys become blocked, you get a build up of water that overflows back into your roof, which can create an enormous amount of water damage.
 This kind of build up also represents a potential fire hazard, as dry leaves and twigs are extremely combustible.
 This is easily preventable by a regular check to make sure your gutters, downpipes and valleys are free of debris.
 You should try to check and clean your roof at least once a year, twice if you live in a particularly tree lined area.

 By regularly maintaining your roof you will go a long way to preventing any major problems occurring.

 Every five to seven years you should have your roof checked by an expert tradesperson.

-A comprehensive list of CSR Roofing Specialists can be found by clicking this link: CSR Roofing Specialists
+A comprehensive list of Monier Roofing Specialists can be found by clicking this link: Monier Roofing Specialists